 - Don’t pay interest on credit cards.
 Pay off your balance in full each month.
 If you cannot do that transfer your balance (see below) and stop using your cards.

 - Transfer your credit card balances to 0% APR cards.
-If you currently owe money on one or more of your cards, try transferring your balance to a lower interest or a 0% interest card.
+If you currently owe money on one or more of your cards, try transferring your balance to lower interest or a 0% interest card.

 - Set up Automatic Payments.
 Never pay a late fee again.
 Set up everything you can on automatic payment.

 - Avoid bank fees.
-Set up your bank accounts so that you don’t have to pay monthly fee or ATM usage fee.
+Set up your bank accounts so that you don’t have to pay a monthly fee or ATM usage fee.

 - Borrow books from the library.
 Check out your local library before you order your next book online.

 - State and City Tax Credit.
 Search for the name of your state or city and the word “tax credit.”
 Some states and/or lower jurisdictions offer tax credits for eligible individuals.